1feems/flowOS/docs/prd.md

 | Review | Review with consistent rubrics instead of ad-hoc criteria |
 | Learn | Keep a registry of programs, rounds, and funded projects with pre-defined impact metrics |

-**What FlowOS is not**
+**What Mkondo is not**
-FlowOS does not do milestone tracking, payment processing, or end-to-end grant ops.
+Mkondo does not do milestone tracking, payment processing, or end-to-end grant ops.
 It does one thing well: structured program design, AI-assisted triage, consistent review, and a registry that lets ecosystems compare what their capital actually produced.

 ---

 ## 02 — Problem Statement

-FlowOS serves crypto and Web3 ecosystems that run non-dilutive funding programs — foundations, DAOs, L2s, treasuries — and the operators who manage those programs.
+Mkondo serves crypto and Web3 ecosystems that run non-dilutive funding programs — foundations, DAOs, L2s, treasuries — and the operators who manage those programs.

 **The four core breakdowns**